brightdigit/ContributeWordPress/Content/tutorials/hkliveworkoutbuilder-healthkit-workout-session.md

 authorization](https://learningswift.brightdigit.com/healthkit-getting-started/)
 and [the Apple
 Watch](https://learningswift.brightdigit.com/healthkit-apple-watch-data-authorization/).
-Let\'s begin a workout and track the user\'s heart rate with `HKLiveWorkoutBuilder`.
+Let's begin a workout and track the user's heart rate with `HKLiveWorkoutBuilder`.
 In short, [HKLiveWorkoutBuilder](https://developer.apple.com/documentation/healthkit/hkliveworkoutbuilder?changes=_9) simplifies the way we track health data during workouts.

 ## Starting a HKWorkoutSession

-To start a workout, you\'ll need the [`HKHealthStore`](https://developer.apple.com/documentation/healthkit/hkhealthstore), which was [instantiated in the first step](https://learningswift.brightdigit.com/healthkit-getting-started/),
+To start a workout, you'll need the [`HKHealthStore`](https://developer.apple.com/documentation/healthkit/hkhealthstore), which was [instantiated in the first step](https://learningswift.brightdigit.com/healthkit-getting-started/),